 By installing consumer apps such as WhatsApp or Telegram, users can immediately communicate with existing contacts stored on their phones using their phone number and a process called Mobile Contact Discovery.

-When a user clicks the button to permit these apps to access the on-device address book, the apps will regularly upload the user's contacts to the app providers
+When a user clicks the button to permit these apps to access the on-device address book, the apps will regularly upload the user's contacts to the app providers’

 servers.

 For an example of this in action, pick one of your contacts (I've chosen Bill) and type the following into a WhatsApp message bar: "Bill's number is."
 The app will retrieve Bill's number from your contacts and offer it as a predictive text option.
-Utilizing this access, the researchers have shown how, with relatively few resources, crawling attacks can collect sensitive data on a massive scale.
+Utilising this access, the researchers have shown how, with relatively few resources, crawling attacks can collect sensitive data on a massive scale.

 Even Signal, which does not transfer the phone's full address book but instead uses short cryptographic hash values of phone numbers, is easy to overcome.
-The low entropy of phone numbers means attackers can use new and optimized attack strategies to deduce phone numbers from those cryptographic hashes within milliseconds.
+The low entropy of phone numbers means attackers can use new and optimised attack strategies to deduce phone numbers from those cryptographic hashes within milliseconds.
 This is exacerbated by the fact that these consumer apps place almost no restrictions on signing up.
 As a result, bad actors can create as many accounts as they need to crawl a platform's user database by requesting data for random phone numbers and creating an increasingly detailed picture.